salahberiani/tmux-lazy-vim/README.md

-# My Development Environment Setup
+# Tmux And Neovim Environment Setup

 This repository contains a Bash script that automates the setup of a development environment with various tools and configurations.
 The script is designed to work on Ubuntu-based systems.